PDF TOOLS

 VB C#

-Next, you need to load the PDF files that you want to merge.
+The first step is loading the PDF documents we want to merge.
 You can do this using the PdfDocument.FromFile method.
 In the following example, we are loading two PDF files named A.pdf and B.pdf:

 var firstPDF = PdfDocument.FromFile("A.pdf");